amir21-debug/SOC-Operations-Lab/incidents/002-AccountCreation-T1136.001/Incident-Report.md

 The detection rule identifies Windows Security events associated with local account creation.

-The analytics rule triggers when Event ID 4720 is detected.
+The analytics rule triggers when Event ID 4720 or 4732 is detected.

 ## KQL Query